Join

 Accessibility and Additional Information

-• Refreshments are not served at Scawby Hall, but St Hybald's Church offers teas, coffees, cakes, and light refreshments on open days.
-The Sutton Arms pub in Scawby is also available for more substantial meals.
+Refreshments are not served at Scawby Hall, but St Hybalds Church offers teas, coffees, cakes, and light refreshments on open days.
+For more substantial meals, The Sutton Arms pub in Scawby is open during lunchtimes and evenings.

 Private tours are available year-round by prior appointment.
-Please contact the Estate Office to arrange.
+Contact the Estate Office to arrange.

 Events

 Scawby Hall and Gardens may host charitable or educational events in addition to the scheduled opening days.
-Currently, no events are planned, but updates will be provided as they are scheduled.
+Currently, no events are planned.

 Admission